|

 determination of the stone dimensions in the thickness of the bridge, to

 allow the complete knowledge of the geometry of the load bearing vault.
+Among the ancient

 documentation, it was available, only for the present case, an additional